luminus-framework/ring-undertow-adapter/README.md

 * `:async?` - ring async flag.
 When true, expect a ring async three arity handler function
 * `:handler-proxy` - an optional custom handler proxy function taking handler as single argument
 * `:max-entity-size`  - maximum size of a request entity
+* `:session-manager?` - initialize undertow session manager (default: true)
+* `:custom-manager`   - custom implementation that extends the io.undertow.server.session.SessionManager interface.
+Only used if `:session-manager?` is true.
+If not provided, defaults to Undertow inmemory SessionManager
+* `:max-sessions`     - maximum number of undertow sessions, for use with InMemorySessionManager (default: -1)
+* `:server-name`      - for use with InMemorySessionManager (default: "ring-undertow")

 ```clojure
 (require '[ring.adapter.undertow :refer [run-undertow]])